Moving to New York? Here Is What You Must Know About the City!

 - Wear Sensible Shoes – Your Feet Will Thank You

-You’ll quickly learn that living in New York City involves a lot of walking.
+When moving to New York, you’ll quickly learn that living in New York City involves a lot of walking.
 Whether it’s to the corner store, the subway, or even just across the street, these trips really add up and can do a real number on your feet if you aren’t wearing something comfortable.

 This is a Guest Article.
 About the author: